Since New Zealander AJ Hackett dived off the Eiffel Tower 30 years ago, his bungy-jumping craze has continued to scale new heights of daring.

-That 'leap of faith' - a famous PR stunt that landed the young sportsman in international hot water - launched a pioneering business that would grab the attention of thrill-seekers the world over.
+That first 'leap of faith' - a famous PR stunt that landed the young sportsman in international hot water - launched a pioneering business that would grab the attention of thrill-seekers the world over.

 Hackett is a classic example of Kiwi ingenuity, a man who harnessed three of the country’s great passions - sport, adventure and the outdoors - with his entrepreneurial spirit.

 Inspired by ancient Vanuatu land-diving rituals and Oxford University's Dangerous Sports Club extreme sport experiments, Hackett joined forces with speed-skiing buddy Henry van Asch to investigate the possibility of jumping from great heights while tethered by elastic cords.
 With the help of Auckland University students, they developed a super-stretchy cord with which to take the plunge.

 Birth of adventure tourism